-Melinda Ferraraccio, MA Expressive Arts Therapy, LCAT-P, RYT, AEA
+Melinda Ferraraccio, MA Expressive Arts Therapy, LCAT-lp, RYT, AEA

 For 10 years Melinda helped to develop and direct the sibling support program at Friends of Karen, a not-for-profit organization providing financial and emotional support to families dealing with the life threatening illness of a child.
 She holds a master’s degree in expressive arts therapy from the European Graduate School in Switzerland.
 She is a contributor for Creativity and Education.
 Her research interests include Poesis and the human impulse to shape our world, expressive arts as a creative or aesthetic process, the effects of trauma and the relationship with play, and the use of clowning and it's effectiveness on shifting traumatic experiences to the integration of self growth.
 Melinda specializes in providing supportive sessions for children (particularly siblings of kids with special needs,) and adults.
 She specializes in working with new parents, as well as those facing illness related crisis, and provides arts based grief and bereavement support.